victorchall/EveryDream2trainer/doc/CONTRIBUTING.md

 Thank you for your interest in contributing to EveryDream!

+## Way to contribute without code

+* Report bugs.
+Use the github template or report on discord in #help along with your logs.

+* Documentation.
+Is something confusing or missing?
+Contibute an update to documentation.

+* Spread the word.
+Share your experience with others.
+Tell your friends.
+Write a blog post.
+Make a video.
+Post on social media.
+Every little bit helps!

+* Share that you used EveryDream2 to make your model.
+Have a popular model on civitai or other sites?
+Leave a mention that you use EveryDream2 to train it.

+* Share your training settings.
+Did you find a good set of settings for a particular dataset?
+Share it with others.

+* Run A/B experiments.
+Try different hyperparameters and share your results.

 ## Contributor License Agreement

 Please review the [CLA](EveryDream_CLA.txt) before issuing a PR.
 You will be asked on your first submission to post your agreement for any code changes.